BitePRO Bite Resistant Clothing Can Help Protect You From Human Bites

 Looking at the potential and realistic consequences, especially following a human bite, we must look at all possible options in order to help protect mental health care professionals, teachers within special needs schools and others working within challenging sectors e.g. autism and severe learning disabilities, from such consequences.
 These consequences in the very worst case scenario can include death, in case a serious and incurable disease has been transmitted.

-Based on the many conversations I had recently I can certainly confirm the main worry within this sector seems to be the risk of infection.
+However, based on the many conversations I had over the past few years I can certainly confirm the main worry within most sectors seems to be the risk of infection.